MashobTechie/ReactClass/README.md

 - Rendering the items list manually

 Day 12: Solution to the project

 Day 13: Form Handling (Adding Blog)

 - Set up state for the form
 - Use the present state as the value and use the future state as the anonymous fuction onChange while targetting the value
 - SubmittinG Form: use e.preventDefault from making the page reload when you click on submit

+Day 14: React Router
+Day 15: Hooks and Custom Hooks